-You can reset the password by the following methods when you forgot the password for admin account.
+You can reset the password by the following methods when you forget the password for admin account.

 - If the password reset function is enabled, you can use mobile phone to scan the QR code to reset the password.
 For details, see "5.1.3.2 Resetting Password on Local Interface." - If the password reset function is disabled, there are two situations: - If you configured security questions, you can find back the password by the security questions. - If you did not configure the security questions, you can only use the reset button on the mainboard to restore the Device to factory default.
+For details, see "5.1.3.3 Using Reset Button on the Mainboard."